SnivyFilms/SfsTF2ServeMeDiscordBot/README.md

 This is a discord bot, coded in C# that is designed to use [na.serveme.tf](https://na.serveme.tf/), [serveme.tf](https://serveme.tf/), [au.serveme.tf](https://au.serveme.tf/), and [sea.serveme.tf](https://sea.serveme.tf/) apis to find servers, reserve servers, and update pre-existing reservations ready to go out of the box.

+This bot can now also read recent log files from [logs.tf](https://logs.tf/) and make links for them

 > [!WARNING]
 > Due to API Changes on Serveme as a whole.
 You may need to request an ip whitelist for your bot to contact the API, otherwise you will get blocked at the cloudflare CAPTCHA challenge page.
 Join the [Serveme.tf discord server](https://discord.gg/0s38RdItLiCmARMm) and ask for help regarding it in #help